KaanBaspinar00/Kaan-Baspinar--Final-Project/README.md

 ## Overview

-This program is designed to facilitate the input of material layer data through a user-friendly interface.
-Users can input information such as material, thickness, wavelength range, and angle for each layer.
+This program is designed to facilitate the input of thin film layers data through a user-friendly(?) interface.
+Users can input information such as material thickness and refractive index, wavelength range, and angle.
 The interface allows for the dynamic addition and deletion of layers, making it easy to manage complex data sets.

 ## Features